gmastrantoni/mhr/README.md

 - Automated multi-risk ranking algorithms for ground instabilities in urban assets.
 - Integration of geohazards and InSAR ground motion data for comprehensive risk assessment.
 - Data preprocessing and fusion techniques to handle large-scale input data.
-- Visualization tools to present results and findings in a clear and insightful manner.

 **Usage:**
 Researchers and practitioners in the field of geohazards, urban planning, disaster management, and geospatial analysis can utilize this repository as a resource for automating the assessment of ground instabilities in urban areas.
 By integrating multiple risk factors and leveraging the power of InSAR data, this project aims to enhance urban resilience and decision-making processes.